cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/graphics-engine.md

 Translation (also sometimes called displacement by *physics majors*) is a transformation that takes an object and moves it in space.
 It preserves everything about the object except for its position.
 All angles, rotations, etc. are conserved.

 #### Translation Matrix
+Instead of talking about the full $4\times 4$ matrix for translation we will talk about a column vector ($1\times 4$) matrix.
+This simply reduces the amount of clutter and simplifies the notation.

+Our translation matrix for a given translation $T$ will encode how many units in each cardinal direction we are to move the object.
+$$
+T(x, y, z) =
+\begin{bmatrix}
+T_{x} \\ T_{x} \\ T_{y} \\ T_{z} \\ 1
+\end{bmatrix}
+$$

+The 1 at the end is simply so that when it comes to the composition of the matrices we can combine it into a $4\times 4$ matrix.
+It is called the *perspective scale*.

 #### Inverse Translation Matrix
+The inverse of the translation matrix is easy to construct, you simply negate all the components (but not the perspective scale):
+$$
+T^{-1}(x, y, z) = T(-x, -y, -z)
+$$

 ### Rotation
+The rotation matrix that represents the desired rotation can be constructed by combining $3$ separate rotations, one on each axis.

 #### Euler Angles
+Euler angles are the name for the angles of each axis.
+They will be written as $\theta_{x}, \theta_{y}, \text{and} \theta_{z}$.
+These angles encode every possible $3$D rotation, but each rotation does not correspond to a unique set of euler angles and so it leads to a problem called *gimbal lock* where one degree of freedom is lost in rotation.

 #### Gimbal Lock
+When the axes align in a particular arrangement it can give rise to a problem called gimbal lock where rotation cannot be applied in an arbitrary direction any longer.
+This happens when two directions ('gimbals') are parallel and therefore moving either of them would result in the same axis of rotation.
+For example consider the case that a camera is pointing straight up:
+- If it rotates on the $x$ axis it will shift the view downwards
+- If it rotates on the $y$ axis it will turn the view in place
+- If it rotates on the $z$ axis it will turn the view in place
+- The $y$ and $z$ axis rotations now result in the same outcome, leaving only 2 possible axes of rotation

 #### Quaternions
+Quaternions are four dimensional complex numbers with three complex components and one real component.
+They are a more robust (and efficient) way to represent rotations in $3$D space.
+However they can be tedious to implement and test, and this project has neither animations, nor a huge need to solve gimbal lock.

+Since these are the two main advantages of quaternions I will not be implementing them.
+If you wish to learn more about what they are, I suggest [this video by 3Blue1Brown](https://www.youtube.com/watch?v=d4EgbgTm0Bg&t=1s).

 #### Rotation Matrix
+The rotation matrix $R(\theta_{x}, \theta_{y}, \theta_{z})$ corresponds to the rotation of the $xyz$ axes.
+It can be represented as the composition of the rotation of each axis separately (where $R_{n}$ is the rotation of the axis $n$), like so:
+TODO: Rotation Matrix Construction

 #### Inverse Rotation Matrix
+TODO: Rotation Matrix Construction

 ### Scaling
 #### Scaling Matrix